 “Maybe if there were a way to pass something through under the wet clothes that could be used to lift them.
 That is, something like a net or a lasso that could go down between the clothes and the agitator and then back up between the clothes and the washer walls.
 Such a device, if it could go in before the clothes would be even better.
 Even if it couldn’t get all of the clothes out at once, if it could hold the clothes it did grab securely, it would help me transport them to the dryer without worrying about dropping them.”

 For this I would suggest using a washing bag – so that all your clothes are bundled together and all you have to do is grab the bag… bonus points if you can find one with a loop!
-This one catches microplastics to keep them out of the ocean.
+You can get a wash bag that catches microplastics to keep them out of the ocean.

 “I would like a front door that does not require a key to lock but some other secure way of opening/locking.”

 I have seen a few airbnbs which have used pin code entry, or can be activated through your phone.
 The problem with these is that there is more to go wrong with electronic systems – but technology is getting better and more reliable all the time!
-We stock two great solutions for gripping keys: the Key Turner and the KeyWing.
+We stock a great low-tech solution for gripping keys: the KeyWing.

 We’re Working On It!